 Gear Up for a Great Adventure

 Perhaps you’ve put some of Banff and Lake Louise’s larger attractions at the top of your bucket list?
-Tick them off while you're here!
-Look for grizzly bears from the Lake Louise Summer Gondola, take a cruise on Lake Minnewanka aboard the Lake Minnewanka Cruise, or get up-close-and-personal with icefields and canyons on the Columbia Icefield Adventure and Glacier Skywalk.
+Be sure to linger long enough to tick more attractions off your list while you’re here.
+Take a cruise on Lake Minnewanka aboard the Lake Minnewanka Cruise, or get up-close-and-personal with icefields and canyons on the Columbia Icefield Adventure and Glacier Skywalk.

 Make sure you purchase your Parks Pass in advance for express entry into the park.
-All of the details, including frequently asked questions can be found in our Guide To The Parks Canada Pass.
+All of the details, including frequently asked questions can be found on our Purchase a National Park Pass page.